sumit123-456/jenkinsxml2jobdsl/README.md

 ### Publishing

-On the Jenkins instance you want to deploy the JobDSL scripts against, you need to have the JobDSL plugin installed, and a seed job created
+On the Jenkins instance you want to deploy the Job DSL scripts against, you need to have the Job DSL plugin installed, and a seed job created

 With a seed job created, configure the job, and navigate to the build actions section of the configuration.
-Add the "Process Job DSLs" build step, and either paste in a generated JobDSL script, or use the file browser to point to a file on disk
+Add the "Process Job DSLs" build step, and either paste in a generated Job DSL script, or use the file browser to point to a file on disk

 Save the configuration, and then run the seed job.
-The JobDSL plugin will create a new Jenkins job, which will appear on the Jenkins home page.
+The Job DSL plugin will create a new Jenkins job, which will appear on the Jenkins home page.